Sanding Belts

 • Always wear a respirator.

-• If you’re painting in your garage or a shop attached to the house, tape plastic sheet over the connecting door to keep the fumes out.
+• If you’re painting in your garage or a shop attached to the house, tape a plastic sheet over the connecting door to keep the fumes out.

 • Vent the room by cracking the garage door.